January 21, 2026, is the 21st day of the year, with 344 days remaining, and it falls on a Wednesday in the fourth week of the calendar year.

 January 21 National Days

-🐶 🐾 Discover the ultimate list of national days dedicated to dogs!
+🐶 🐾 See also our complete list of national days dedicated to dogs!
 Celebrate your furry friends and their special moments all year round. 🎉

 National Days in January